Teaching Opportunities

 Residency activities:

-- Resident morning report
+- Resident report

-- Tuesday core conferences
+- Intern and resident core conferences

 - Careers and Practice conferences